-Before joining the Law School faculty, Bulman-Pozen was an attorney-adviser in the Department of Justice’s Office of Legal Counsel and a law clerk to Justice John Paul Stevens of the Supreme Court and Judge Merrick B. Garland of the U.S. Circuit Court of Appeals for the District of Columbia.
+Before joining the Columbia faculty, Bulman-Pozen served as an attorney-adviser in the U.S. Department of Justice’s Office of Legal Counsel and as a law clerk to Justice John Paul Stevens of the U.S. Supreme Court and Judge Merrick B. Garland of the U.S. Court of Appeals for the D.C.
+Circuit.

 - “Executive Federalism Comes to America,” 102 Virginia Law Review 953, 2016

 - “Uncivil Obedience,” 115 Columbia Law Review 809, 2015 (with David E. Pozen)

 - “From Sovereignty and Process to Administration and Politics: The Afterlife of American Federalism,” 123 Yale Law Journal 1920, 2014

 - “Partisan Federalism,” 127 Harvard Law Review 1077, 2014